dstore-dbap/LumberMill/src/gambolputty/misc/README.md

         decode_responses: False # <default: False; type: boolean; is: optional>
         unix_socket_path: ''    # <default: ''; type: string; is: optional>

 #####Statistics

+Keeps track of all events passing through GambolPutty.

+This module stores all events that enter Gambolputty in a redis backend and deletes them, as soon as they get destroyed by the BaseModule.destroyEvent method.
+Events that did not get destroyed will be resent when GamboPutty is restarted.
+This should make sure that nearly every event gets to its destination, even when something goes absolutely wrong.

+As storage backend a redis client is needed.

+Please note, that this will significantly slow down the event processing.
+You have to decide if speed or event delivery is of higher importance to you.
+Even without this module, GambolPutty tries to make sure all events reach their destination.

+    Configuration example:

+    - module: TrackEvents
+      configuration:
+        redis_client: RedisClientName           # <type: string; is: required>
+        redis_ttl: 3600                         # <default: 3600; type: integer; is: optional>

+#####Statistics

 Collect and log some statistic data.